sarahbonnin/CRG_RIntroduction/libpackages.md

 <h4>Bioconductor</h4>

-Sets of R packages specialized in bioinformatics analysis.<br>
+Set of R packages specialized in the analysis of bioinformatics data.<br>

 Bioconductor supports most types of genomics and NGS data (e.g. limma, DESeq2, BayesPeak) and integrates:
 * Specific data classes (e.g. Granges from GenomicRanges)